 Who Am I?

-Like many of you, I am one of the millions with student debt.
-Some of you reading this don’t have debt yet, but you may be anticipating it.
+Like you, I am one of the millions with student debt.
+It feels like it will take forever to pay off this debt.
 It is a scary thought.
 It is even worse than what may grab you if you sleep with one foot off of the bed.
 No joke.

 I have both undergraduate and graduate loans.
 Lucky me, right?
-Like some of you, I have made mistakes along the way.
-At times I was going to school part time and I even switched universities a few times due to lack of inspiration.
+I have made mistakes along the way.
+At times I was going to school part-time and I even switched universities a few times due to lack of inspiration.
+Sadly, my interest kept accruing during this time and was a ticking time bomb.

 But you know what?
 All these mistakes have gotten me to where I am today, and for that I am grateful.
 So if you have made mistakes along your journey, don’t fret.
 You are not alone.